WOA-Project/SurfaceDuo-Guides/Install/Client/ReinstallWindows-SurfaceDuo1.md

 > - Do not run all commands at once.
 > - Do not commit *any* typo with *any* commands.
 > - Be familiar with command line interfaces.
-> - When using TWRP, it is normal and expected for the phone to be detected as an Asus phone and for touch to not work.
+> - When using TWRP, it is normal and expected for the phone to be detected as a Xiaomi phone and for touch to not work.

 > [!IMPORTANT]
 > **THIS WILL WIPE ALL YOUR WINDOWS DATA**